When Is Endodontic Surgery Necessary?

 What Happens During The Root Canal?

-The inside of a root contains a canal which can branch into multiple canals.
+The inside of a root contains a canal that can branch into multiple canals.
 Below, we break down each of the important steps involved in the root canal.

 - In each canal, there are blood vessels and nerves.
 When an infection reaches the root either through a cavity or through a gum (periodontal) infection, it will irritate the nerve causing pain.

-- A root canal treatment generally entails removal of the blood vessel and nerve through the Crown of a tooth by creating a small hole in the crown.
+- A root canal treatment generally entails the removal of the blood vessel and nerve through the crown of a tooth by creating a small hole in the crown.

-- Afterwards, the endodontist may send you back to your general dentist for a new crown or new permanent filling.
+- Afterward, the endodontist may send you back to your general dentist for a new crown or new permanent filling.

 Once a root canal has been completed, sometimes an infection may persist or reoccur.
-The reason for this is that at the tip of the root which is called the Apex, the main canal breaks apart into multiple smaller canals that can only be seen with a microscope.
+This is because, at the tip of the root, which is called the Apex, the main canal breaks apart into multiple smaller canals that can only be seen with a microscope.
 These canals are similar to the roots of a tree.
-Since the Endodontist cannot get into these canals, if there is bacteria in them, then the root and surrounding bone can get re-infected causing pain, swelling and even pus.
+Since the endodontist cannot get into these canals, if there are bacteria in them, the root and surrounding bone can get re-infected, causing pain, swelling, and even pus.

 How Is Apicoectomy Surgery Performed?

-In order to get rid of this infection, the Apex (tip) of the root has to be cut out, removed and the surrounding bone cleaned.
-Once this is done, a special plug will be placed into the main root canal to seal it called a “Retro-fill”.
-This process is called an Apicoectomy and usually takes about 30–60 minutes.
+In order to get rid of this infection, the Apex (tip) of the root has to be cut out, removed, and the surrounding bone cleaned.
+Once this is done, a special plug will be placed into the main root canal to seal it called a “Retro-fill.”
+This process is called an apicoectomy and usually takes about 30–60 minutes.
 Schedule your appointment for Apicoectomy treatment with an oral surgeon in Sacramento.
 You can contact us today at 866.930.5837.